 If you have trouble finding hazelnuts (they don’t seem to always be available at my local grocery), substituting walnuts or pecans works just as well.
 Or you can even skip the nuts all together and add an extra cup of chocolate chips.
 Either way, these cookies are delicious!

-The original recipe was featured in The Ultimate Chocolate Cookie Book—along with my all-time favorite recipe for Chocolate Chunk Cookies—and suggested frosting the cookies with marshmallow fluff.
+The original recipe was featured in The Ultimate Chocolate Cookie Book and suggested frosting the cookies with marshmallow fluff.
 I tried it out and although the iced cookies were yummy, I found them to be a bit too sweet and messy for my tastes.
 Once the cookies are frosted with the fluff, it’s best to eat them right away so that you don’t have to worry about how to store them as the fluff will not harden and allow you to stack the cookies.
 Personally, I like the cookies plain as there’s plenty of goodness without the extra fluff!

 Here are a few of my other favorite recipes you might enjoy trying during pumpkin season: